-The APU Career Center provides resources, workshops, events, and information to support students and alumni in their professional endeavors.
-Whether you’re preparing for an interview or need help setting up your LinkedIn account, the Career Center staff aims to help you thrive in your career pursuits.
+The APU Center for Career and Community-Engaged Learning provides career development resources, workshops, events, and information to support students and alumni in their professional endeavors.
+Whether you’re preparing for an interview or need help setting up your LinkedIn account, the center staff aims to help you thrive in your career pursuits.

-Handshake is APU’s career network for all students (undergraduate, graduate, and professional) and alumni to connect with businesses and organizations for jobs and internships, as well as book appointments at the Career Center.
+Handshake is APU’s career network for all students (undergraduate, graduate, and professional) and alumni to connect with businesses and organizations for jobs and internships, as well as book appointments at the center.

 To access your Handshake account for the first time, use your APU Home portal sign-in information.
 For more information or help setting up your account, email email@example.com.Create Your Handshake Account

 The Handshake Resources Library is a comprehensive collection of information for commonly-asked questions.
 Search here for interview tips, résumé writing guides, and more professional resources in our Handshake Resources Library.

 With many companies conducting business remotely in this season, you may find yourself spending more time building your network virtually as you search for career opportunities.
 Follow these tips to help expand your virtual network.
 Are you preparing to apply for jobs?
 The center offers advice for successful virtual interviews.